Tommy Smith (DJ)

-Tommy Smith (born November 4, 1954), formerly known as 'The Outlaw' and 'TC Starr', was a radio DJ in Little Rock, Arkansas.
-Tommy is most known for his first long-running morning show "The Rock and Roll Breakfast" with co-host David "Big Dave" Medford at Magic 105 (105.1 FM), as well as his second long-running morning show "The Show With No Name" with co-hosts Roger Scott and David Bazzel on KABZ 103.7 The Buzz.
-Smith is a 1972 graduate of Little Rock Central High School, and a veteran of the U.S. Air Force.
-After announcing his impending retirement shortly after the 2021 new year, Tommy decided that Dec 31st would be his final show.
-After he retired, country music superstar Justin Moore became the new co-host of the morning show on The Buzz, and it was renamed "Morning Mayhem".
-Fans still refer to Smith as "Outlaw", and he is considered a legend in central Arkansas radio.
+Tommy Smith (born November 4, 1954), formerly known as “The Outlaw” and “TC Starr”, was a radio DJ in Little Rock, Arkansas.
+Tommy is most known for his first long-running morning show "The Rock ‘N’ Roll Breakfast" with co-host Big Dave at Magic 105 (105.1 FM), as well as his second long-running morning show "The Show With No Name" with co-host David Bazzel on KABZ 103.7 The Buzz.
+Smith is a 1972 graduate of Little Rock Central High School, and a veteran of the U.S. Army.
+Smith announced late in 2021 that he had developed the neuro-immune disorder myasthenia gravis.
+His final show was December 31 of that year.
+Fans still refer to Smith as "Outlaw”, and he is considered a legend in central Arkansas radio.
 Smith has been married for many years to his wife Karen.

+Tommy currently hosts a weekly podcast with Big Dave and longtime sidekick, Danny-Joe Crofford.
+The Rock ‘N’ Roll Breakfast Uncensored Podcast can be heard on Spotify.